 Though the Bangai-O franchise is fairly obscure, the latest entry in the franchise goes full force and offers a vastly rewarding shooter experience.
 Bangai-O: Missile Fury is a colorful, complex, and awesome shooter that gamers can easily get lost in.
 To learn why you should be playing this insanely rewarding game, check out our Bangai-O HD: Missile Fury review.

 Pirates of the Caribbean: On Stranger Tides Movie Review

 Unlike its LEGO video game counterpart, the latest Pirates film isn't all that great.
-Though stubborn loyalists may disagree, On Stranger Tides isn't the most innovative movie in the series..
+Though stubborn loyalists may disagree, Pirates of the Caribbean: On Stranger Tides isn't the best movie in the series, and it doesn't offer anything that we haven't already seen before.
 If you're wondering whether you should shell out the cash to watch On Stranger Tides now or wait to rent it from Netflix, check out GameZone's in-depth review of the film.

 Dead Island Preview